IFB Gaming

 1. Gaming as a Tool for Empowerment

-While most gaming organisations focus on profit or competitive play, IFB Gaming uses gaming as a catalyst for social change.
+While most gaming organisations focus on profit, competitive play, or entertainment, IFB Gaming uses gaming as a catalyst for social change.
 From equipping underserved communities with digital skills to empowering individuals to bridge the digital divide, IFB Gaming proves that gaming has the power to transform lives.

-Through initiatives like Empowering Futures, IFB Gaming has distributed free SIM cards, delivered winter care packages, and provided critical support for individuals with limited access to technology.
+Through initiatives like Empowering Futures, IFB Gaming has distributed free SIM cards, delivered winter care packages, and provided critical support for individuals with limited access to technology, giving them access.
 Gaming isn’t just about entertainment—it’s about inclusion and connection.

 2. Addressing the Digital Divide

 Unlike traditional gaming companies, IFB Gaming prioritises accessibility and digital inclusion.
-Its mission is rooted in ensuring that everyone, regardless of background, can thrive in a digital-first world.
+Its mission is rooted in ensuring that everyone, regardless of background, has access and can thrive in a digital-first world.

 From refugees to those with no recourse to public support, IFB Gaming extends a hand to those often left behind.
-By offering workshops, tools, and gaming platforms, the organisation bridges the gap for communities at the margins of the digital revolution.
+By offering workshops, tools, and gaming events, we bridge the gap for communities at the margins of the digital revolution.

 3. A Sustainable Approach to Gaming